VArakelyan/Reinforcement-Learning-projects/README.md

 Measured RMS error reduction versus computational cost under equal time budgets.
 Demonstrated that sample updates yield faster and more efficient error reduction, especially in environments with large branching factors.

+### Project 15: Coarseness of Coarse Coding

+Reproduced experiments from Figure 9.8 of Sutton and Barto’s textbook using coarse coding and linear function approximation.
+Implemented gradient-descent learning to approximate a 1D square-wave function.
+Tested the effect of feature width (narrow, medium, broad) on early generalization and asymptotic performance.
+Generated plots showing the learned function at multiple stages of training.
+Demonstrated that receptive field width strongly influences early learning but has minimal impact on final solution quality.

 ---
 ## Clone